salmamohammadieh/LoginApiQp/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-## Please find bellow the username and password for the default users:
+## Please find below the username and password for the default users:
 1) username:salma / password: s123
 2) username: q-pros / password: qpros123